ptins/A1/README.md

 This is the first assignment for my Social Sensing/Cyber-Physical Systems Class.

+See this README in a nicer format on GitHub at https://github.com/ptins/A1/blob/master/README.md.

 ## Getting Started

 Download everything from either (1) my dropbox (folder A1) or (2) clone this repository on GitHub.